-Refrigerant leak can lead to fires and explosions that result in very serious injuries or death.
+Refrigerant leak can lead to fires and explosions that result in very serious injuries.
 Breathing in refrigerant may cause asphyxiation.
 Store the outdoor unit in the following conditions:

-- An explosion prevention plan must be in place for storage. - Ensure the storage location is well ventilated. - Keep away from ignition sources (avoid exposure to heat and smoking). - Temperature range for storage: -25 °C to 70 °C - Only store the outdoor unit in its exfactory protective packaging. - Protect the outdoor unit against damage. - The maximum number of outdoor units that may be stored in one place is determined according to local conditions.
+• An explosion prevention plan must be in place for storage.

+• Ensure the storage location is well ventilated.

+• Keep away from ignition sources (avoid exposure to heat and smoking).

+• Temperature range for storage: -25 $^\circ\text{C}$ to 70 $^\circ\text{C}$

+• Only store the outdoor unit in its original protective packaging from the factory.

+• Protect the outdoor unit against damage.

+• The maximum number of outdoor units that may be stored in one place is determined according to local conditions.
-MARNING

-A fire with R290 should only be fought with CO2 or dry powder extinguishers.
+A fire with R290 should only be fought with $CO_2$ or dry powder extinguishers.